RuntimeTerror557/KisanKavach/README.md

 - A deterministic, pre-scripted sequence of UI steps (`VERIFICATION_STEPS` in `src/lib/farmerForm.ts`) that plays out with simulated delays to *look and feel* like a live AI pipeline.
 - Eligibility scores, fraud risk scores, trust signals, and reasoning text for the three built-in Quick Scenario presets are **hard-coded** in `src/lib/mockData.ts`, not computed by a model.

-This project should be understood as a **UX/concept demonstration** of what an AI-assisted verification system could look like, not a working AI integration.
-Wiring in a real model (e.g. via the Anthropic API, OpenAI, or a custom classifier) would be a meaningful next step — see Future Enhancements.

 ## Important Note About the Blockchain